prosnekov/harbor-cleanup/README.md

   -c PRESERVE_COUNT, --preserve-count PRESERVE_COUNT
-                        keep the last n number of image tags (by reverse alphanumerical order); defaults to 5
+                        keep the last n number of image tags (by reverse alphanumerical order); defaults to 5 -k FILE_PATH, --keep-file FILE_PATH
+                        Keep the images mentioned in the file.
+The file should contain one image & tag per record (project/image:tag)

 required arguments:
   -i URL, --url URL     URL of the Harbor instance